Nicole LeFavour: Continuing advocacy

 By the end of February, following other protests, 122 arrests had been conducted (with some protestors being arrested for than once, and all of whom are being represented pro bono), and negotiations between LGBT-rights advocates and religiously conservative legislators had tentatively begun.
 By early March, LeFavour had been arrested four times in five weeks, and in mid-March, was discovered in an act of political theater during a direct action protest after having literally hid in a closet in the Idaho Senate lounge for hours.
-Ultimately LeFavour has been arrested ten times; at a court hearing in late July 2014 she took a plea deal and was sentenced to seventy hours of community service and fined $70 in court costs.
+Ultimately LeFavour has been arrested ten times; at a court hearing in late July 2014 LeFavour took a plea deal and was sentenced to seventy hours of community service and fined $70 plus additional court costs.